melt-ui/melt-ui/src/docs/content/builders/chart.md

 ### Composite

-Multiple charts can be combined into composite charts.
+Multiple charts can be arranged in a way that their domains and ranges are aligned, ensuring a consistent and comparative visual representation.

 <Preview code={snippets.composite}>
   <svelte:component this={previews.composite} />